jrmas/genann/README.md

 a package.
 When used from R, this package is multplatform and works, at least, on GNU/Linux, Mac and Windows.

-This project is a continuation of my degree thesis.
+This project is a continuation of my bachelor's degree thesis.
 You can access the [memoir in PDF](https://jrmas.github.io/public/genann_mem_uoc.pdf) (catalan language) or the [first release](http://hdl.handle.net/10609/53366) from the UOC repository, where you will find all the datasets and code to generate the examples and graphs of the memoir.
 Download